paulvanbladel/aurelia-typescript-lean-dev/README.md

 # aurelia-typescript-lean-dev
-For grapsing the rational behind this repository see: http://blog.opinionatedapps.com/a-lean-aurelia-typescript-deveopment-experience/
+For grasping the rational behind this repository see: http://blog.opinionatedapps.com/a-lean-aurelia-typescript-deveopment-experience/
 ## Running The App